mdmohsinhossain/mdmohsinhossain.github.io/index.markdown

 My research interest is on the critical intersection of public policy, sustainable livelihoods, and the impact of climate change.
 I'm passionate about generating data-driven insights that inform effective solutions to these complex challenges.

-Recognizing the growing threat of misinformation in the age of mass information, I'm trying to acquire skills in fact-checking to promote digital literacy.
+In my spare time, I try to learn and explore things related to fact-checking tools.
+Recognizing the growing threat of misinformation in the age of mass information, I am also interested in promoting digital literacy.
 It's crucial to empower individuals to navigate online information effectively, mitigating the risks of scams, fraud, and violence fueled by fake news and rumors.

 <p> </p>